-The Stage Management section is where you can manage all aspects of a stage that you’ve created or been given access to edit.
-To reach this section:
+The Stage Management interface is where you can manage all aspects of a stage that you’ve created or been given access to edit.
+To reach this interface:

-- Navigate to the Stages list: this is where you arrive when you log in from the Foyer, or click on “Stages” in the Backstage top menu.
+- Navigate to the Stages list: this is where you arrive when you log in from the Foyer, or click on “Stages” in the Studio menu.

 - Find the stage you want to manage in the list of stages.
 The default view of your stages will include any stage that you have access to manage.

-- When you’ve found the stage you want, go to the “Manage Stage” column and click on the green cog icon.
+- When you’ve found the stage you want, click on the “Manage” button at the right hand end of the stage listing.

 A banner at the top of the page gives the name of the stage, an “ENTER” button to enter the live stage, and tells you that you’re in the stage management interface.
 Below this, the left-hand menu contains the following options: